 Sort out the “boring” part of planning

 Nothing sound more boring than something with the word insurance in it, right?
-Well, one of the lessons of this pandemic is that life is unpredictable, so it’s good to be as prepared as you can.
+Well, life is unpredictable, so it’s good to be as prepared as you can.
 Travel insurance is not a sexy topic, but when you get sick away from home, or when your travel plans change, it’s great to know the financial burden won’t be on you.

 Another unexciting thing to do is to check reviews.
 You need to select a hotel/hostel, and the best way is to shortlist a few within your budget according to what other travelers have to say.
 I can spend hours in Booking.com or Hostel World just reading comments to make sure I don’t find any unpleasant surprises.
 Same goes for tours and guides.
 Usually you find the exact same offer, for the same price, and reviews should be the decisive factor.
 Look at the experiences of other travelers in sites like Get Your Guide, and make an educated choice.

 You might also want to use this lockdown time to check if there’s any equipment you need to acquire.
 There’s always that old backpack you’ve been meaning to replace, or that reusable water bottle that you want to get to make your travels more sustainable.
 No time like now for all these chores.

 How exciting is it to be able to use technology to take a tour of the best museums in the world?
 Indeed, some of them have opened their virtual doors, and are letting us wander around their treasures, without having to queue at the entrance, nor pay a fee!

 You’re one click away from Saint Petersburg’s Hermitage, Paris’ Louvre, China’s Forbidden City Palace Museum, or The Vatican Museum.
 For a updated list of all the dozens of possibilities, visit MCN’s official site.